 The purpose of the Apple Watch was to help free people from their iPhones while still giving them a way to stay connected to the important stuff they need in this digital age.
 It was poised to be a device that couldn’t be used for hours at a time like smartphones are.

-Instead, it would filter out the noise and only serve you essential information.
-This was a revolutionary step forward because Apple had till then spent three decades pioneering devices aimed at holding our attention for as long as possible.
+Instead, it would filter out the noise and only serve essential information.
+This was a revolutionary step forward because Apple had, till then, spent three decades pioneering devices that held our attention for as long as possible.

-Therefore, right from the outset, the Apple Watch was conceptualized as a device that would help us stay connected in less invasive ways than our smartphones do.
+Therefore, right from the outset, the Apple Watch was conceptualized as a device that would help us stay connected in less invasive ways than our smartphones.
 Since then, each iteration has increased the focus on improving health and wellness.
 Let’s look at the changes over the years:

 2015: Apple Watch Series 1 – A game-changer

 The Apple Watch broke away from the company’s usual practice of offering a narrow range of product options.
-Instead, the first Apple Watch had three very different variants: Sport, Watch, and Edition.
+Instead, the first Apple Watch had three variants: Sport, Watch, and Edition.

 Although the aluminum $349 Sport performed precisely the same functions as the premium $17,000 Edition made of 18-carat gold, they were very different products targeted at distinct users.